cms636/cms636.github.io/_posts/2015-03-28-augmented-galleries-augmented-selves.md

 As with any discussion of wireless communication, there is a danger that these technologies could be used for nefarious purposes.
 Manovich touches on this breifly, and, though I have many opinions on this topic, I will not further elaborate on them and will instead discuss one possible "safer" alternative context for these technologies and the application of digitally augmented space: museums.

 Some museums already employ technology to augment spaces.
-For example, the Institute for Contemporary Arts in Boston has a mobile guide that users can utilize to view videos and hear artists speak about their work.
-The museum also has
+For example, the Institute for Contemporary Art in Boston has a mobile guide that users can utilize to view videos and hear artists speak about their work.
+The museum also has headphones and several iTouch devices available for museum-goers to borrow.
+These technologies augment the museum experience by giving visitors individual control of a personal device that feeds them media relevant to the exhibets.
+The ICA also has several audio and video pieces that visitors can view or listen to, but not control or further interact with.